 - Fish also communicate with “sign language” or “Morse code.”
 Lion fish wave the row of fins on their backs in a specific way to signal other fish to join them in a hunt.
 Large coral groupers alert smaller, more slender fish like moray eels to prey fish concealed in a crevice by pointing their nose toward the concealed fish and shaking their body from side to side, and the obliging eel flushes out the prey.

 - Fish like physical contact with other fish and often gently rub against one another—like a cat weaving in and out of your legs.

 - Dr. Phil Gee, a psychologist from the University of Plymouth in the U.K., trained fish to collect food by pressing a lever at specific times, demonstrating their ability to tell time.

 - Some fish tend well-kept gardens, encouraging the growth of tasty algae and weeding out the types they don’t like.

-- Some fish woo potential partners by singing to them, but male sand gobies, tiny fish who live along the European coast, play “Mr. Mom,” building and guarding nests and fanning the eggs with their fins to create a current of fresh, oxygenated water.
+- Some fish woo potential partners by singing to them or creating art, but male sand gobies, tiny fish who live along the European coast, play “Mr. Mom,” building and guarding nests and fanning the eggs with their fins to create a current of fresh, oxygenated water.

 - Fish are interesting and intelligent animals and deserve the same respect we give to cute and cuddly animals such as dogs and cats.